wpernath/ocpdev-book/chapter5/index.md

 For now, create this configuration repository by copying the files from the  `quarkus-simple/kustomize_ext` directory into the newly created Git repository.

-**AO: It's not create when or how the Git repository was created.
+**AO: It's not clear when or how the Git repository was created.
 And it's not clear whether you're talking here about an empty directory or a cloned respository.
 Does the reader have to issue a `mkdir` command?
 Or `git clone`?
 The latter command does the copying.**

 **NOTE**: The original kustomization.yaml file already contains an image section.
 This should be removed first.